mediquo/docs-sdk/docs/sdk/android/medicalhistory.md

  ```

  ## Open a specific section
-You need to provide a valid context to each method
+You need to provide a valid context to each method.

 ```kotlin
 ...